 Echo360 provides an ASR Settings configuration, that allows you to:

-- Auto Send ASR to Captions setting for automatically applying transcripts to the closed captions track for media being transcribed
+- Auto Send ASR to Captions setting for automatically applying transcripts to the closed captions track for media being transcribed (this article).

-To configure language settings for automated transcripts
+To configure automated closed captions from transcripts

 - Log into Echo360 as an Institution-level administrator.